Montana-Media-Arts/441-web-tech-Spring2020-course/modules/week-11/_posts/2001-01-02-HTML5-AudioVideo.md

     film.src="https://montana-media-arts.github.io/web-tech-Spring2019/modules/week-12/data/Cat.mp4";
 ```

 So, if we put it all together now.
-The html file would look like this:
+The HTML file would look like this:

 ```html
 <html>